axelberardino/piretoutpire/doc/Implementation.md

 often in a big network.
 100 entries is small, so there is no impact on a big network.
 But for a small network, it allows peers far from each others to be seen.

+# Protocol

+All rpc are hand crafted.
+As this project is kinda there to show how to make its own p2p network, let's not rely on grpc and protobuf (it is also one less dependency to care about).